ertgl/export-map-generator/README.md

 #### Built-in support for barrel files

-Detects and generates exports for barrel files (index files) in directories.
+Detects and generates exports for barrel files (index files) in the root and subdirectories.

 <details>
   <summary>
     <b>
-      Demonstration: Barrel file detection
+      Demonstration: Generating exports from directories
     </b>
   </summary>